stevomatthews/srt/README.md

 Please report security issues to TBD

+## Values

+** (12 Apr 2021) Example text borrowed from [pandas.org](https://pandas.pydata.org/about/index.html):** Is in the core of pandas to be respectful and welcoming with everybody, users, contributors and the broader community.
+Regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, or nationality.

 ---

 If you have any questions, please feel free to ask in the <b>#development</b> channel on <a href="https://srtalliance.slack.com">Slack</a>.</p>